Are you choosing between DIY and High-Tech Prefab Tiny House? Read that post first if you want to DIY or continue for Modern High-Tech…

 The production version of the printer will have the ability to print a single story, 600-800 square foot home in under 24 hours for less than $4,000.
 That’s absolutely amazing!
 That’s what we would call affordable housing.
 It is obvious that you would have to re-evaluate our priorities and seriously de-clutter in order to fit your life into 800 square feet – so, check our blog post which lists the pros and cons of tiny living.

 As a part of this effort, the manufacturer has developed cutting-edge materials tested for safety, comfort, and resiliency.
-It is mind-boggling that this tiny house is designed to function with nearly zero waste production methods and work under unpredictable conditions (limited water, power, and labor infrastructure) to tackle housing shortages in case of natural disaster or emergency.
+It is mind-boggling that this modern tiny house is designed to function with nearly zero waste production methods and work under unpredictable conditions (limited water, power, and labor infrastructure) to tackle housing shortages in case of natural disaster or emergency.